 This gene encodes a member of a family of neuronal cell surface proteins.
 Members of this family may act as splice site-specific ligands for beta-neurexins and may be involved in the formation and remodeling of central nervous system synapses. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NLGN2 Gene

 NLGN2 (Neuroligin 2) is a Protein Coding gene.
-Among its related pathways are Cell adhesion molecules (CAMs).
-GO annotations related to this gene include receptor activity and neurexin family protein binding.
-An important paralog of this gene is CES2.
+Diseases associated with NLGN2 include Macrocephaly/Autism Syndrome and Childhood Disintegrative Disease.
+Among its related pathways are Cell adhesion molecules (CAMs) and Protein-protein interactions at synapses.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and cell adhesion molecule binding.
+An important paralog of this gene is NLGN3.

 UniProtKB/Swiss-Prot Summary for NLGN2 Gene